Hollenbach-lab/PING/README.md

 The copy thresholding functionality will not work well for such a small cohort, but the pipeline can be run with only gene presence/absence information.

 ## Troubleshooting
-Please contact through github or email at wesley.marin@ucsf.edu
+Please save a copy of your R Console output and contact me through github or email at wesley.marin@ucsf.edu